cmcgerty/Sofar2mqtt/README.md

 Open Sofar2MQTT.ino in the Arduino IDE.

 Edit Sofar2MQTT.ino with your wifi network name and password and your mqtt server details.
+If you need more than one Sofar2MQTT on your network, make sure you give them unique device names.

 You'll need the libraries for the ESP8266.
 Follow [this guide](https://randomnerdtutorials.com/how-to-install-esp8266-board-arduino-ide/) if you haven't completed that step before.